Predicting Localized Primordial Star Formation with Deep Convolutional Neural Networks: Network Design

 \section{Network Design}

 In a grid-based simulation code like \enzo, the state of the simulation is stored on a fixed grid, where quantities like baryon density are stored as cell-centered quantities.
 Every quantity that is advanced by the simulation is tracked on the grid, or derived from quantities that are tracked there.
 Therefore, when inspecting a hydrodynamical simulation, it can be viewed as a 3-dimensional volumetric image, where each hydrodynamic quantity is analogous to the RGB color channels of a typical image.
-Of course, different hydrodynamic fields may carry nearly independent information, so the analogy to color channels is only surface deep; nonetheless, this logic leads us to classify volumes of a simulation as if they are volumetric images with hydrodynamic information as channels.
+Of course, different hydrodynamic fields may carry nearly independent information, so the analogy to color channels is only surface deep; nonetheless, this logic leads us to classify volumes of a simulation as if they were volumetric images with hydrodynamic information as channels.
 Such an approach lets us take advantage of the numerous developments in the field of computer vision for this problem.

 We use a two-stage approach to predict localized \piii star formation.
 The first stage ($S1$) is a classifier used to quickly decide if a potential region is capable of forming stars in any of its volume.
-If the classifier identifies a star-forming region, then a more complicated voxel segmentation network ($S2$) is used to identify which voxels within the volume are forming stars.
-The module composed of $S1$ and $S2$ (\sss) must agree on the star-forming state of the volume in order to classify the volume as star-forming.
-All of the architechtures presented here are implemented in Pytorch~\citep{pytorch} and trained using 4 K80 GPUs on the SDSC-Comet supercomputer.
+If the classifier identifies a star forming region, it is followed by a more complicated voxel segmentation network ($S2$), used to identify which voxels within the volume are forming stars.
+The module composed of $S1$ and $S2$ (\sss) must agree on the star forming state of the volume in order to classify the volume as star forming.
+All of the architectures presented here are implemented in Pytorch~\citep{pytorch} and were trained using 4 K80 GPUs on the SDSC-Comet supercomputer.